 "Ah, it's electric," he said thoughtfully, peering inside the container.

 "Yes sir," I replied.
-"The outside is a replica of a traditional Russian samovar but this is a modern electric version.
+"The outside is a replica of a traditional Russian samovar, but this is a modern electric version.
 You will see that General Antoshkin has had the emblems of the Russian Knights and the Red Arrows engraved on it as well as the Royal Cipher.
-We had the electrics checked over at Scampton.
-Our engineers recommend that no-one plugs it into the mains - it's not electrically safe."
+Our engineers recommend that no-one plugs it into the mains – it doesn’t meet UK electrical standards."

 "I will certainly make sure that is passed on to the Housekeeper," said Sir Alistair gravely.
 "I think the best thing to do is place the samovar on a lace cloth on a small table out on the front lawn and then you can formally present it to Queen Elizabeth before the flypast.
 Would that be all right do you think?"